AlexAnys/AppDev_Signal/README.md

 The `summarization_service.Summarizer` allows you to select between heuristic summaries and AI providers.
 To enable the OpenAI back‑end, set the `OPENAI_API_KEY` environment variable before running the application.
-Placeholders are provided for DeepSeek, Qwen and Gemini should you obtain API credentials for those services.
-Without a valid key, the service silently falls back to the offline heuristics.
+Likewise, enabling the Gemini back‑end requires the `GEMINI_API_KEY` environment variable and the optional `google-generativeai` dependency.
+Placeholders for DeepSeek and Qwen remain until suitable APIs are released.
+Without a valid key for the chosen provider, the service silently falls back to the offline heuristics.

 ### Web Interface